summerginger/DataSweeper_Project/README.md

 ### Database

 The database for this project is a PostgreSQL database.
-The database is created through pgAdmin and the structure and connections of the tables can be demonstrated in the PostGresDB_Draft.txt from the **Kaggle_Dataset folder.** The machine learning model will be connected as shown in the demo.ipynb file from the Kaggle_Dataset folder.
+The database is created through pgAdmin and the structure and connections of the tables can be demonstrated in the PostGresDB_Draft.txt from the **PostgreSQL_Database folder.** The machine learning model will be connected as shown in the demo.ipynb file from the **machine_learning** folder.

 The ERD diagram for our provisional database is also provided in the PostGreSQL_Database folder.